From our field partner (closed country, name withheld for security reasons);

-At the core of our values is providing compassionate and Christ-centered ministry to those Christ came to serve: the oppressed, the hungry, the captive, the blind, the lowly, the alien, the orphan and the widow.
+At the core of our values is providing compassionate and Christ-centered ministry to those Christ came to serve: the marginalized, the hungry, the captive, the blind, the lowly, the alien, the orphan and the widow.
 This involves:

 As exemplified by Christ Himself, we believe that Christ-centered, compassionate ministry must address both physical and spiritual needs; therefore our approach to ministry addresses the development of the whole person.

-Serving the persecuted and poor.
+Serving the marginalized and poor.

-Support for those who are suffering persecution in silence.
+Support for those who are suffering in silence.
 They cannot share publicly their suffering for fear of reprisal.

 Service, aid and sharing the love of Christ in action with the marginalized, utilizing a holistic vision; serving both spiritual and physical needs.
 We serve children, women, and families living in the poorest neighborhoods.

 Prayer initiatives, preaching and discipleship; we involve lay preachers and lay people in an effort to empower them more.